20 Super Cool Spanish Phrases You Need to Know

 Just keep in mind that what sounds cool in one region of the Spanish-speaking world may mean something else in another region, or it may not make any sense at all.

-Here are 20 cool things you can say in Spanish, with the regional specifications of the ones that aren’t so international.
+Here are 20 cool phrases you can say in Spanish, with the regional specifications of the ones that aren’t so international.